daphonz/radiant-feed-reader-extension/README.markdown

 About
 -----
 This is a Radiant CMS extension (inspired by the `rss_reader_extension`) that adds some tags to fetch and display syndication feeds.
-It uses Paul Dix's [Feedzirra library][1] and is able to cache the parsed feed data to disk to take advantage of Feedzirra's awesome bandwidth-saving features.
+It uses Paul Dix's [Feedzirra library][1] and caches the parsed feed data using the built-in Rails caching system, so you can choose your own caching library:  disk, memory, or Memcached, among others.

 Installation
 ------------